awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicediscovery-privatednsnamespace.md

 # AWS::ServiceDiscovery::PrivateDnsNamespace<a name="aws-resource-servicediscovery-privatednsnamespace"></a>

 Creates a private namespace based on DNS, which is visible only inside a specified Amazon VPC\.
 The namespace defines your service naming scheme\.
 For example, if you name your namespace `example.com` and name your service `backend`, the resulting DNS name for the service is `backend.example.com`\.
-For the current quota on the number of namespaces that you can create using the same AWS account, see [AWS Cloud Map Limits](https://docs.aws.amazon.com/cloud-map/latest/dg/cloud-map-limits.html) in the *AWS Cloud Map Developer Guide*\.
+Service instances that are registered using a private DNS namespace can be discovered using either a `DiscoverInstances` request or using DNS\.
+For the current quota on the number of namespaces that you can create using the same AWS account, see [ AWS Cloud Map Limits](https://docs.aws.amazon.com/cloud-map/latest/dg/cloud-map-limits.html) in the * AWS Cloud Map Developer Guide*\.

 ## Syntax<a name="aws-resource-servicediscovery-privatednsnamespace-syntax"></a>